 What Can Cause Dark Spots to Form on Your Gums?

 You’ve just finished brushing your teeth and you notice some dark, blotchy spots on your gums.
-Have they always been there?
-Or did they just show up recently?
-And are they dangerous?
+Have they always been there, or did they just show up recently?
+Are they dangerous?
 Chances are, those harmless spots have always been there; dark gums are typically genetic.
 The majority of people with dark gums have a higher concentration of melanin in their skin.
 That melanin can appear in the gums as blotchy spots.

 In rare cases, smoking can also cause “black gums” as some people call them.
 The nicotine in tobacco can encourage melanocytes (the cells that produce melanin) to produce a higher amount of melanin.
 Most of the time, patients who quit smoking see a gradual decrease in discoloration.
 However, in some cases, this discoloration can last for years after a patient has stopped smoking.